chrislee35/PyNBoids/README.md

-  -x, --small           sets the size to a small window, no windowing --top TOP             sets static text at the top --bottom BOTTOM       sets static text at the bottom --follow              follow mouse direction from center --waves               make background grow lighter and darker --bubbles             draw bubbles
+  -x, --small           sets the size to a small window, no windowing --top TOP             sets static text at the top --bottom BOTTOM       sets static text at the bottom --follow              follow mouse direction from center (click to toggle) --waves               make background grow lighter and darker --bubbles             draw bubbles
   --bgimg BGIMG         specify an image for the background